dingonewen/BranchBarber/README.md

 - [x] MutationObserver pipeline for ChatGPT and Gemini
 - [x] Shadow DOM sidebar with React Flow tree
+- [x] Lexical TF-IDF drift detection (synchronous, no dependencies)
-- [x] Semantic drift detection (Transformers.js embeddings + TF-IDF fallback)
+- [x] Semantic drift detection via Transformers.js embeddings (async, background)
 - [x] Binary-tree parent-relative layout with ghost placeholders
 - [x] Manual and auto branch/unbranch with full subtree shifting
-- [x] Magnetic snap on node drag
+- [x] Magnetic snap on node drag with subtree reparenting
-- [x] Gemini-powered node summaries and ghost label prediction
-- [x] Resizable sidebar
+- [x] Resizable sidebar (up to 1200 px)
-- [x] Undo (20-step history with DB sync)
+- [x] Undo (20-step history with IndexedDB sync)
-- [x] Node detail: resizable, full prompt + response preview
+- [x] Node detail panel — resizable, full prompt + AI response preview
+- [x] Auto-scale Overall Drift Threshold (retroactive re-layout)
+- [x] "✂ Branch Here" inline button on every AI response (Gemini-safe)
+- [x] Live-turn-only Gemini calls (prevents 429 on batch load)
+- [x] Serial Gemini queue with exponential backoff retry
+- [ ] **Resolve Gemini API rate limiting for paid-tier keys** — the Gemini 2.0 Flash free tier enforces 15 RPM; paid-tier support and adaptive rate detection are next
+- [ ] **Chrome Web Store release** — coming very soon
 - [ ] Dagre.js auto-layout option for large trees
 - [ ] Export tree as image or JSON
+- [ ] Claude / GPT API key support for node summarization
-- [ ] Cross-device sync via cloud backend
+- [ ] Cross-device sync via optional cloud backend

+---

+## Privacy

+- All conversation data (prompts, responses, embeddings, positions) is stored **locally** in your browser's IndexedDB via Dexie.js.
+- The embedding model runs entirely **on-device** via WebAssembly.
+No text is sent to any server for embedding.
+- The only optional network call is to the **Gemini API** for label generation, and only when you provide an API key.
+The request includes up to 500 characters of your prompt and response.
+- No telemetry, no analytics, no external logging of any kind.

 ---